-Transportation and Circulation: The project site is located within the Mendocino Historical Preservation District.
-The nearest signalized intersection is State Route 1 and Little Lake Road and the State Route 1 Corridor Study Update provides traffic volume data for this intersection.
+Transportation and Circulation: The project site is located at 10500 Kelly Street, which is approximately 0.7 miles west of the intersection of Little Lake Road and State Route 1.
+The State Route 1 Corridor Study Update provides traffic volume data for this intersection.
 The existing level of service at peak hour conditions at the intersection of State Route 1 and Little Lake Road is considered a Level of Service C. When the Coastal Element Chapter of the General Plan was adopted, transportation and circulation was considered.
 The proposed project is not anticipated to significantly change transportation or circulation patterns within the Town of Mendocino.

 Staff notes that parking large vehicles overnight on public streets in the Town of Mendocino is prohibited and recommends a condition of project approval requiring off-street locations for over-night parking of construction equipment and or vehicles.
-Equipment and vehicles may be parked over-night on MCCSD property or other locations that conform with County Codes.
+During construction, equipment and vehicles may be parked over-night on MCCSD property or other locations that conform to County Codes.

 Public Access: The Town of Mendocino is co-terminus on its south, west, and north boundaries with Mendocino Headlands State Park.
+The project site, APN: 119-211-21, is situated within State Park lands.
 The State Park provides public access to the shore, Pacific Ocean, and Mendocino Bay.
-The project would not affect public access.
+The project as proposed would not reduce public access to the shore and coastline.